-Our growing Manchester team is looking for a Historic Buildings Advisor to cover projects across the north.
+Our growing Manchester team is looking for an Assistant Researcher, Researcher, or Historic Buildings Advisor to cover projects across the north.

 With nearly sixty years’ experience in the repair and renewal of listed buildings, Donald Insall Associates is uniquely placed to provide strategic advice on change and development within the historic environment.
 The practice has a dedicated Historic Buildings Consultancy to support clients embarking on heritage projects at all scales, from urban masterplans to individual houses.